Optimizing DER Aggregate Flexibility via Network Reconfiguration: Numerical Simulations

 As mentioned above, Gurobi handles nonconvex quadratic terms using a spatial branch-and-bound framework built on convex relaxations.
 In this process, Gurobi solves convex relaxed problem, whose optimal cost lower bounds that of the original problem and is referred to as $\mathrm{Objbound}$.
 It also derives feasible solution for the nonconvex problem, whose optimal cost is referred to as $\mathrm{Objval}$.
 The search terminates when the gap between $\mathrm{Objval}$ and $\mathrm{Objbound}$ falls below the tolerance or when the time limit is reached:

 To show the efficiency of the reformulation \eqref{eq:reformulation_subproblem}, a comparison of the computation time between the original subproblem and the reformulation suggested in \eqref{eq:reformulation_subproblem} is shown in Table \ref{tab:Comparison_subproblem_time}.
 The results demonstrate that the reformulation can improve computational performance.
 The original subproblem reaches the time limit (7200 seconds) with a gap of 24.9\textperthousand.
 In contrast, the reformulation is solved within 0.187 seconds, achieving a gap of 0.072\textperthousand.
-This confirms that the reformulation can decrease computing time and enables Gurobi to converge.
+This confirms that the reformulation {drastically decreases the computing time and facilitates the convergence of Gurobi.
+Since the original subproblem already reaches the $7200\,\mathrm{s}$ time limit, it is computationally intractable to benchmark the full problem against the formulation without the subproblem reformulation.}